On the functoriality of the space of equivariant smooth $h$-cobordisms: The stable -cobordism space

-\begin{proof} The map $\Manth \to \Mansm$ is a bijection on objects, and by \autoref{emb_equiv}, it is a weak equivalence on mapping spaces.
+\begin{proof} We already know by \autoref{first_extension} that $\mc H^{\mc U}(-)$ extends from $\Man$ to $\Manth$.
+The map $\Manth \to \Mansm$ is a bijection on objects, and by \autoref{emb_equiv}, it is a weak equivalence on mapping spaces.
 It follows that any functor on $\Manth$ extends up to equivalence to $\Mansm$, using either \autoref{transport} and \autoref{mainpedro} on the associated Segal spaces, or by taking a homotopy left Kan extension (see e.g. \cite{dhks}).
 In particular, since the stable $h$-cobordism space $\mc H^{\mc U}(-)$ is a functor on $\Manth$, it is equivalent to a functor that extends to $\Mansm$. \end{proof}

 For the penultimate step, we include $\Mansm$ into the simplicial category of $\mc F$ of finite $G$-CW complexes and continuous maps.